-The R-3A Residence District is intended to facilitate the development of residential districts for primarily multiple-family dwellings which may generally serve as a zone of transition between non-residential districts and residential districts of more moderate density.
-This district is further intended to provide for the needs of persons desiring multiple-family dwellings at densities from twelve (12) to twenty-nine (29) dwelling units per acre.
+The R-3A Residence District is intended to facilitate the development of residential districts for primarily multiple-family dwelling units which may generally serve as a zone of transition between non-residential districts and residential districts of more moderate density.
+This district is further intended to provide for the needs of persons desiring multiple-family dwelling units at densities from twelve (12) to twenty-nine (29) dwelling units per acre.